 |Red Varietals||White Varietals|

 Organic certification came in 2003, Demeter certification in 2017, and in 2020, the winery gained Regenerative Organic Certification – the first vineyard in the U.S. to receive the designation – it focuses on soil health.
 Home to a herd of sheep, alpacas, and even 2 donkeys, it’s hard not to fall in love with everything about Tablas Creek, not just their wines.
 Speaking of which, let’s get to it.

 There are three labels produced at Tablas Creek, the Espirit de Tablas, the flagship label, the one that started it all.
 In fact, prior to 2011, it was called Espirit de Beaucastel, as can be seen on the bottle I opened.
 This is a Chateauneuf du Pape blend, offered in both white and red.
 There is a Cote de Tablas label, and the Patelin de Tablas.
-Patelin means neighborhood, and the grapes for these wines are representation of the Paso Robles neighborhood with grapes coming from other Paso vineyards, that grow and produced Rhone varietals, all of which were planted with cuttings from the Tablas Creek greenhouse.
+Patelin means neighborhood, and the grapes for these wines are representation of the Paso Robles neighborhood with grapes coming from other Paso vineyards, that grow and produce Rhone varietals, all of which were planted with cuttings from the Tablas Creek greenhouse.

 If it isn’t clear that Tablas Creek is a pretty amazing place, run by amazing people, when I posted my 2009 find on Instagram, Tablas Creek commented and let me know that if the wine had suffered from floating around the distribution system for nearly 10 years, to let them know and they would replace it.
 Wow.
 That is the kind of customer interaction that results in a lifetime of devotion.
 I’m just sayin.